-Client compatibility requirements are available in the E-LAB Navigator.
+Client compatibility requirements are available in the https://elabnavigator.dell.com/eln/elnhome.
 The requirements in the E-LAB Navigator include supported operating systems and application versions.
 The Avamar file system client and the Avamar Plug-in for Oracle that you install on the host must be the same version.

-If Oracle RAC is being used, the Avamar Plug-in for Oracle requires that Oracle RAC be installed in the English language.
+If Oracle RAC is used, the Avamar Plug-in for Oracle requires that the Oracle RAC is installed in the English language.